 We have successfully represented countless clients through divorce, and we understand the challenges that you may be facing.
 We invite you to seek the help and counsel of an experienced Upper Saddle River divorce attorney from the law firm of Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC.

-Contact our office today at (201) 880-9770 to schedule a consultation or use our online contact form.
+Contact our office today at (201) 880-9770 to schedule a case evaluation or use our online contact form.